 Appeals for cases arising under this Policy will be heard by an Appeals Officer.
-The Coordinator will receive the written materials and appoint an Appeals Officer, either the Provost or the Chief Operating Officer.
+The Coordinator will receive the written materials and appoint an Appeals Officer, typically the Assistant Vice President for Risk Management & Operations.

 The Appeals Officer will have access to all documents including, but not limited to: